zpfvo/python-dash-wunderlist/docs/index.rst

 ======================
-amazon-dash-wunderlist
+python-dash-wunderlist
 ======================

-This is the documentation of **amazon-dash-wunderlist**.
+This is the documentation of **python-dash-wunderlist**.

 .. note::